 - Add the tomato and saute till mushy.

-- Next, add the green paste and stir fry till the oil oozes out.
-Add garam masala and potato if used.
+- Next, add the green paste and stir-fry until the oil oozes out.
+Add the garam masala and the potato, if used.

 - Let the rice cook.

-- If you are planning to use a pressure cooker add 3 ½ cups water and cook for 2 whistles.
+- If you plan to use a pressure cooker, add 3 ½ cups of water and cook for 2 whistles.
 Switch off and let the pressure drop naturally.

 - Heat the ¼ cup of ghee till nice and hot.
 Pour over the rice.
 Cover and let the flavours marinate.